Did you know that you can skip your tax season panic attack and learn how to avoid paying taxes on your 1099s?

 Fortunately, when you’re self-employed, you’re qualified to write off a variety of business expenses to lower your tax burden.
 Taking as many self-employed tax deductions as possible can help lighten your load.
 But what exactly can you deduct?

-There are many costs that 1099 workers can deduct from their self-employment income taxes, from educational training and office supplies to advertising and travel.
+There are many costs that 1099 workers can deduct from their self-employment income taxes, including educational training, office supplies, advertising, and travel.

 Take a look at the following common deductions for self-employed folks and those who own their own small businesses.